 Nominations can no longer be accepted from the floor at the AGM.
-Members who would like to put themselves forward must complete a Nominations form and hand in before the 7th January 2022.
+Members who would like to put themselves forward for the panel from which candidates are selected, must complete a Nominations form and hand in before the 5th December 2022.
 The forms are available from the Finnstown office or online at www.lucancu.ie/application-forms.

-We do hope you can join us on the 31st of January.
+We do hope you can join us on the 12th December.